opendocsg/slw-judgments-backfill/2011_SGHC_266/report.md

  [emphasis added]

 In other words, the extent of the knowledge of, and influence over, the customers is also a relevant factor.
-This is also established in the case-law: see _Heller Factoring_ at [15(c)], _Buckman Laboratories (Asia) Pte Ltd v Lee Wei Hoong_ [1999] 1 SLR(R) 205 at [24].
+This is also established in the case-law: see _Heller Factoring_ at [15(c)], _Buckman Laboratories (Asia) Pte Ltd v Lee Wei Hoong_ <span class="citation">[1999] 1 SLR(R) 205</span> at [24].
 However, I would add that this factor is relevant only insofar as it indicates the influence (or likely influence) of the employee over the customers.
 In itself, knowledge is immaterial unless it can and is likely to be leveraged in some way by the employee to gain some degree of influence.
 This customer-centred approach was clearly explained by Stamp J in _S W Strange Ltd v Mann_ [1965] 1 WLR 629 at 641F:

  The defendant had a knowledge of the plaintiff’s customers and of their creditworthiness which was no doubt of great value to the plaintiff but there is nothing to show that it was of value to the customer or would in the least degree encourage a customer to deal with him [ ie , the defendant] as an individual or as an employee in a rival firm.